-The RV was hooked to water at the time of the inspection and leaking was observed coming from behind the Anderson services panel.
+The RV was hooked to water during the inspection, and leaking was observed coming from behind the Anderson services panel.

 Inside wall surfaces showed signs of wrinkling and staining.

-There was a piece of the flooring that had been cut away at one point as can be observed by the photo.
-The owner disclosed other things but nothing as to why the one-piece floor was previously cut.
+There was a piece of the flooring that had been cut away at one point, as can be observed by the photo.
+The owner disclosed other things but nothing about why the one-piece floor was previously cut.

 There were many more issues like this throughout the RV.
-Mechanically, the fluid samples of the engine oil, transmission oil, engine coolant, and generator oil came back okay.
+Mechanically, the fluid samples of the engine oil, transmission oil, engine coolant, and generator oil returned okay.
 There was nothing of concern there.

 Now, there was nothing grossly wrong with the RV.
-Certainly, there had been a little water intrusion and further investigation would have to be done to assure that would not be a recurring problem.
-But, for the price being asked, that became the issue for Howard and Pam’s Client.
-For twenty-five percent less of the asking price, the RV would be inline if all the issues were not repaired.
+Certainly, there had been a little water intrusion, and further investigation would have to be done to ensure that it would not be a recurring problem.
+However, the asking price became an issue for Howard and Pam’s Client.
+For twenty-five percent less than the asking price, the RV would be in line if all the issues were not repaired.

 The Rest of the Story!

 However, discussions with their client went on for a week and a half after the inspection was completed.
-Their client decided to request that the RV be brought up to standards and then the purchase would be made.
-The owner of the RV did not want to do that and suggested the potential buyer make their best offer.
+Their client requested that the RV be brought up to standards, and then the purchase would be made.
+The RV owner did not want to do that and suggested the potential buyer make their best offer.

-Since the owner was unwilling to do what the potential buyer was asking, Howard and Pam’s client walked away from the RV purchase.
-Also, the interesting thing that happened was the RV listing was pulled from RV Trader.
+Since the owner was unwilling to do what the potential buyer asked, Howard and Pam’s client walked away from the RV purchase.
+Also, the interesting thing was that the RV listing was pulled from RV Trader.
 That was a good thing because that saved another potential RV buyer from buying a possible money pit!

-After deciding to not buy the RV, Howard and Pam’s client was still looking for an RV and found one in another state.
-The funny thing was that they were asked if HMRVI Corporation could help out again, knowing that they are full time RVers, perhaps they were traveling through the next potential RV’s location.
+After deciding not to buy the RV, Howard and Pam’s client was still looking for an RV and found one in another state.
+They were asked if HMRVI Corporation could help again, knowing they are full time RVers.
+Perhaps they were traveling through the next potential RV location.
 Unfortunately, that was not the case.
 But they did help their client secure another inspector to help out.

 Howard and Pam know this process works!
-They have been involved with the NRVIA four years as inspectors, and trainers, to help grow an industry that is in dire need of assistance to help assure that buyers for new and used RV’s get the help they so desperately need.
-Just like a home inspection that is usually required by the lending institution, an RV inspection should also be done by a third party, unbiased individual, that can provide the critical information that is needed in the RV buying process!
+They have been involved with the NRVIA since 2014 as inspectors and trainers to help grow an industry in dire need of assistance to help assure that buyers of new and used RVs get the help they so desperately need.
+Just like a home inspection that the lending institution usually requires, an RV inspection should also be done by a third party, unbiased individual who can provide the critical information that is needed in the RV buying process!

-As you can see by this story, the process worked: the buyer was saved and the story had a happy ending.
-Another suitable RV was found that met Howard and Pam’s client’s needs.
+As you can see by this story, the process worked: the buyer was saved, and the story had a happy ending.
+Another suitable RV met Howard and Pam’s client’s needs.

-If you would like to reach out to Howard and Pam of HMRVI Corporation, please use the Contact Us link and they will promptly get back to you!
+If you want to contact Howard and Pam of HMRVI Corporation, please use the Contact Us link, and they will promptly get back to you!
 If you are interested in helping other RV buyers out by becoming an RV inspector and owning your own small business, please use the Contact Us link to reach us.

 Howard and Pam Jaros – HMRVI Corporation Owners